hvrt-vcs/hvrt/README.md

 # Havarti

+### WIP:
+I have opened up havarti publicly in an incomplete, non-working state.
+I am starting a new job and thought it best to avoid any potential conficts of interest by allowing this work to be done out in the open.
+Consequently, Havarti will have lots of rough edges for a while, and I apologize.
+You are welcome to contribute to get it to a usable state if Havarti's goals align with your own.

 ## What do you do when you take a snapshot?
 You say "Cheese!"

 #### Havarti is a Hybrid VCS that works both distributed and/or centralized.